How the USDA Helps Cover Bee Losses for Virginia Beekeepers

 Why ELAP Matters for Beekeepers

-Beekeeping isn’t just a hobby—it’s agriculture.
-And bees play a massive role in pollination, food production, and local ecosystems.
+Beekeeping isn’t just a hobby; it’s agriculture.
+Bees play a massive role in pollination, food production, and local ecosystems.
+Programs like ELAP recognize that importance and help ensure:

-• Beekeepers can recover from major setbacks
+Beekeepers can recover from major setbacks

-• Pollination services remain stable
+Pollination services remain stable

-• Local agriculture continues to thrive
+Local agriculture continues to thrive

-For operations like ours here in Locust Grove, Virginia, this program can be the difference between rebuilding… or shutting down.
+For operations like ours here in Locust Grove, Virginia, this program can be the difference between rebuilding or shutting down.

 Final Thoughts

 If you’re running bees and not familiar with ELAP, now is the time to learn.
+Even if you never need it, having:

-• Your records in order
+Your records in order

-• Your farm registered
+Your farm registered

-• A relationship with your local FSA office
+A relationship with your local FSA office

 …puts you in a strong position if something goes wrong.